reowst/sdk/FAQ.md

 ## How does Network Next work?

-Network Next SDK steers UDP game traffic across the best path from each player to the game server via centrally planned routing system driven by a marketplace bidding system run once every 10 seconds per-player.
+Network Next SDK steers UDP game traffic across the best path from players to game servers via centrally planned routing driven by a marketplace bidding system run once every 10 seconds per-player.

 ## Does Network Next violate Network Neutrality?

-No. Routing via bidding process ensures which ensures that we remain _supplier neutral_ and always steer traffic across the route that has the best performance at the best price, without favoring any one supplier or buyer over another.
+No. Routing via bidding process ensures which ensures that we remain _supplier neutral_ and always steer traffic across the route with the best performance at the best price, without favoring any one buyer or supplier over another.

+## Can suppliers specify a different price depending on the buyer?

+No. Suppliers cannot identify buyers on Network Next and therefore cannot provide one price for one buyer, and a different price for another.
+Suppliers may only compete on performance and price.

 ## What sort of improvements can Network Next provide?